networknt/light-doc/content/en/getting-started/light-oauth2.md

 reviewed: true
 ---

 The nature of the services is easy to access so security is the most important thing when deploying services.
-The light platform is a security first design and an OAuth 2.0 service provider is available as part of the ecosystem.
+Light is a security first design and an OAuth 2.0 service provider is available as part of the ecosystem.
 Along with light-portal client registration and service registration, light-oauth2 provides more than normal OAuth 2.0 for microservices such as public key distribution, scope management, and distributed policy management.

 If you are new to OAuth 2.0, please read this [introduction][] document to get familiar with the concept.